Dynamical structure of entangled polymers simulated under shear flow: Introduction

 \section{Introduction}

 Entangled polymers are a network of long, interpenetrating chains, as illustrated in Fig.~\ref{3Dconformation}.
-The motion is driven by random thermal fluctuations, while the excluded volume interaction prevents the chains from crossing each other.
+The motion is driven by random thermal fluctuations, while the excluded volume repulsion prevents the chains from crossing each other.
 The resulting dynamics display a rich variety of phenomena, distinct from most other materials.
-Despite its macroscopically complicated behaviour, the physics of the entangled network is mostly governed by one parameter: the number of chain segments $N$.
-Temperature~\cite{cavaille1987time}, concentration~\cite{kasaai2000master, wingstrand2015linear}, or even chemical composition~\cite{cho2004universality}, typically do not influence the macroscopic properties, but only result in a shift of the relevant time and length scales.
-This universality is appealing, since it suggests that most of polymer physics might be described in terms of one fundamental model, perhaps containing only one parameter, the chain length $N$.
+Despite its macroscopically complicated behaviour, the physics of the polymer network is mostly governed by one parameter: the number of entanglements $Z=N/N_e$, which is proportional to the chain length $N$.
+The entanglement length $N_e$ determines the onset of multi-chain effects, and its value may depend on the chemical composition~\cite{cho2004universality}, temperature~\cite{cavaille1987time}, and concentration~\cite{kasaai2000master, wingstrand2015linear}.
+However, these parameters typically do not influence the macroscopic properties, but only shift the time and the length scales.
+This universality suggests that most of polymer physics might be described in terms of one fundamental model, perhaps containing only one parameter, $Z$.

-For monodisperse systems it might be sufficient to evaluate the dynamics of a single chain immersed in the averaged confining field of all the other chains.
-Such mean field approximations have been developed extensively for entangled polymers, with the most notable one being the Reptation Theory by de Gennes~\cite{de1971reptation}, Doi and Edwards~\cite{doi1988theory}.
-It is formulated in terms of a stochastic differential equation for the shape $\mathbf{R}(t,n)$ of a continuous path indexed $0<n<N$ at time $t$.
-The solution of the equation provides in principle any correlation of interest, and thereby any physical observable.
-Its most famous result is the law for the mean squared displacement of the central monomer: